A7MED6969/A7MED6969/README.md

 ### Hello there 👋

-im A7MED , 15 y.o , from egypt , junior full stack developer
+im A7MED , 15 y , from egypt , full stack web developer

 🛈 some info about me :